chainstack/docs/docs/platform/view-node-and-network-status.md

 ## Public chain network status

-The public chain networks always report `OK`.
+The public chain networks always report `Connected`.

 ::: tip
 In the unlikely case that a node enters a failed state or an error state, there is no action required on your part as the Chainstack team will be immediately alerted and resolve the issue.